BjarkeHautop/ChessEngine.jl/docs/src/starting.md

 legal_moves = generate_legal_moves(board)
 ```

-You can check if the game is over using `game_status`:
+You can check the game status using `game_status`:

 ```julia
 game_status(board)